nirmithrai/ARC/Dungeons and Dragons/Harbin Wester.md

 - Works at the [[Townmaster's Hall]]
 - Fat, cowardly
 - does not want to stand up to the [[Redbrands]]
-- claims them to be
+- claims them to be useful in protecting the town from monsters
+- claims to have joined fairly recently so doesn't know anything about [[Iarno Albrek]]
+-